ansys/pydpf-core/doc/source/getting_started/licensing.rst

   ``DPF Preview License Agreement`` (see **License agreement** above).
 - Creating an operator may fail if the operator performs data transformation and no license server or license file is found (see **License checks and usage** above).
-- Running an operator requiring a license checkout may fail if no no license increment is available or if the DPF Server context is Entry, preventing any license check-out (see **License checks and usage** above).
+- Running an operator requiring a license checkout may fail if no license increment is available or if the DPF Server context is Entry, preventing any license check-out (see **License checks and usage** above).